 What your diet doesn’t need is lots of sugar, in any form.
 So stick to products with limited sugar, to keep your smile looking its best.

 Preventive dental treatment helps keep the teeth and gums healthy.
 You can schedule a preventive visit with Dr. Fondriest by calling Lake Forest Dental Arts at (847) 234-0517.
-We welcome patients from the North Shore area of Chicago, including Winnetka, Highland Park, North Brook, Glenview, and the surrounding communities.
+We welcome patients from the North Shore area of Chicago.